jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 }</code>
 </pre></div>

 I love how the symbol eliminates the noise in the declaration.
-You now that everything inside that mixin takes totally care of the styling.
-Don't need to look for other style declaration for that, it's all there.
-It's simpler to read, ergo simpler to mantain.
+You know that everything inside that mixin takes care of one specific thing,.
+It's like a closure, you don't need to look for other style declaration for that, it's all there.
+Simpler to read, ergo simpler to mantain.

 ### Bringing mixins to the game